 The U.S. Environmental Protection Agency (EPA) and the International Agency for Research on Cancer has determined that there is some evidence that PFAS can cause:

 Have you been exposed to PFAS-based firefighting foam and diagnosed with cancer?
-If yes, you may have legal grounds to file a claim and be entitled to compensation.
+If yes, you may have grounds to file a claim and receive compensation.